Ctenotus ingrami

-Ctenotus ingrami, also known commonly as Ingram's ctenotus and the unspotted yellow-sided ctenotus, is a species of skink, a lizard in the family Scincidae.
-The species is native to Queensland and New South Wales in Australia.
+Ctenotus ingrami, also known commonly as Ingram's ctenotus and the unspotted yellow-sided ctenotus, is an Australian species of skink found in Queensland and New South Wales.

 Etymology

 The specific name, ingrami, is in honor of Australian herpetologist Glen Joseph Ingram.

 Habitat

 The preferred natural habitat of C. ingrami is forest.

 Description

 C. ingrami has five digits on each of its four feet.
 Moderately large for its genus, average snout-to-vent length (SVL) is 6.5 cm, and maximum recorded SVL is 8.4 cm.